 5. What to Avoid

 Anxious to start working out and exercising with your new vision?
 No problem!
-Dr. Mozayeni says after about two days you can begin your normal exercise routine, but you should wear special eye protection with racquet sports and be extra cautious with your eyes when playing contact sports or sports with a ball.
+Dr. Mozayeni tells his patients after about two days you can begin your normal exercise routine, but you should wear special eye protection with racquet sports and be extra cautious with your eyes when playing contact sports or sports with a ball.
 Your LASIK specialist will provide you with post-LASIK instructions, so you will know exactly what you should and shouldn’t do.

 6. How Long to Wear Eye Shields at Night

 Protecting the corneal flap immediately after your eye surgery is extremely important.
 When your LASIK surgery is completed:

 - Clear plastic shields will be taped over your eyes to protect them and to prevent you from rubbing them.

 - Leave these shields on until the next morning, except to instill your eye drops.